tuesy/world_tours/README.md

 # Usage

-This app is featured so you can place it in your Worlds using the World Editor:
+This app is featured so you can place it in your Worlds using the World Editor (Featured > SDK Apps > Page 2):

 ![World Editor Screenshot](https://github.com/tuesy/world_search/blob/main/world_editor_screenshot.png?raw=true)